Meet the Mormons: Theme song

 The theme song from the documentary was "Glorious" originally written and recorded by Stephanie Mabey.
 It is found in her album Wake Up Dreaming released on August 1, 2012.

 For the film version, the song was sung by David Archuleta, a finalist in season 7 of American Idol.
 The Archuleta version was released as a single in English language accompanied by a music video.
 An alternative Spanish version as "Glorioso" was also released again sung by Archuleta.

 Reception

 On review aggregation website Rotten Tomatoes the film has an approval rating of 18% based on 11 reviews, with an average rating of 5.2 out of 10.
 On Metacritic the film has a score of 29 out of 100 based on reviews from 6 critics, indicating "generally unfavorable reviews".

-The film has been criticized as propaganda.
+The film has been criticized as "propaganda" or an "infomercial".
 Critics felt the documentary lacked information about Mormon history, its tenets, and its controversies.
 Producer Jeff Roberts responded to these reviews saying, "Most reviewers wanted the movie to be controversial, but we wanted to tell stories about those who make up our base."
 Some reviewers praised the movie for its "slick" cinematography.

 The film grossed $2,509,808 in its opening weekend, placing it outside the top 10.
 As of October 2015, it is listed 34th in revenue-producing documentary films.